 - Job-hunting expenses

-- Record of moving expenses not reimbursed by employer
+- Record of moving expenses not reimbursed by the employer

-Preparing this requirements may be overwhelming, but the key to prepare tax requirements is organizing them and not to rush it, that’s why it’s important to start early.
+Preparing this requirement may be overwhelming, but the key to preparing tax requirements is organizing them and not to rush it, that’s why it’s important to start early.
 The tax checklist mentioned above is generic and may not apply to all filers, so be sure to check each requirement if it’s applicable for you.

-If you need to file tax return, just call us or Contact us.
+If you need to file a tax return, just call us or Contact us.